Analysis | The Senate is either unusually imbalanced or just as imbalanced as always

 “If there was a population disparity remotely comparable to California/Rhode Island in 1787,” he wrote on Twitter, “equal state representation in the senate would have never happened.”

 It’s an interesting point to consider.
 The population of the United States at its founding was about 4 million — less than the population of any one of 27 states today.
-The most populous state in the 1790 Census, the country’s first, was Virginia, which had about 700,000 residents, excluding people held in slavery.
+The most populous state in the 1790 Census, the country’s first, was Virginia, which had about 700,000 residents, excluding enslaved people.
 The least populous was Delaware, which had about 60,000 people.

 Last year, the most populous state was California, which is home to nearly 40 million people.
 The least populous was Wyoming, which has fewer people now than Virginia did 231 years ago.